 It can take some time to adjust to a new body shape after breast cancer surgery.
-The swelling and brusing will go down and the scars from your operation will become less obvious.
+The swelling and bruising will go down and the scars from your operation will become less obvious.

-The emotional ups and down might last longer.
+The emotional ups and downs might last longer.
 You may find anxieties coming back when you go for a check up.
-Or new situations, such as being with a new partner, may bring up more insecurities.
+Or new situations, such as being with a new partner, might bring up more insecurities.

-Get care and support from others in whatever way is best for you.
+Get care and support from others in whichever way is best for you.

 Your feelings after breast surgery